100% Pure Ultra Clear Emu Oil

 Emu Oil: 100% Pure Ultra Clear Refined Pharmaceutical Grade A

-This Organic product is Refined, which means it’s going to have a decreased odor and a clear color.
+This natural product is Refined, which means it’s going to have a decreased odor and a clear color.

 The Aborigines have used the Emu for thousands of years as a source of food, clothing, jewelry and even the oil as a natural remedy.
 The Aborigines discovered when applied to the skin, Emu oil offered protection from the sun, was an excellent moisturizer, relieved muscle and joint pain, and was effective on bruises.

 Emu oil fat lipids mimic those found in the top layer of your skin.
 Emu oil is almost 100% triglyceride lipid, this type of fatty compound is so similar to the fatty acids found in human skin that it can absorb into the skin faster than other oils and creams.

 Emu oil absorbs into the skin easily because it contains fat lipids that are similar to those found in the tip layer of the skin.
 The oil is also able to break through the barrier of the skin and penetrate deep within the surface, allowing it to act as a powerful moisturizer.
 It can be used to smooth rough elbows, knees and heels; soften the hands; and reduce dry skin.